johnnytemp/vscode-quick-replace-in-selection/README.md

 - https://medium.com/factory-mind/regex-tutorial-a-simple-cheatsheet-by-examples-649dc1c3f285

-For the "Select Matches" commands, you could also select only a substring of the match with a leading "`?{<skip group no.>,<select group no.>}`" pattern.
+You could also select only a substring of the match with a leading "`?{<skip group no.>,<select group no.>}`" in the regex input/parameter.
   E.g. An input "`?{1,2}(<)(.*?)>`" will only select the text in-between a `< >` pair.
 Groups refer to regex's capture group.
 The "skip group" must start from the start and immediately followed by the "select group", otherwise the behavior is undefined.

-## Major Use Case

-Sometimes you might want to replace some character(s) to another within current text selection (e.g. to delimit the text into lines).

-However, VS Code's builtin `Replace` may have these inconveniences:

-- too many steps: need to open dialog, enable the "Find in selection" option, some `Tab` keys or clicks, and need to press/trigger "Replace All"
-- it changes the last Find Target memory

-This extension solves them all.

 ## Requirements